Table of Contents

 - Supplement your walking regimen with other exercises that improve your osteoporosis.

-Is Walking Good for Your Bones?
+Is Walking Good for Osteoporosis?

 A study published in late 2013 indicated that “BMD (bone mineral density) at the femoral neck increased [only] after long intervention durations (of six months to one to two years).”
-(1) In other words, do not expect a noticeable change in your bone mineral density in the femoral neck (as measured by the DEXA, for example) in less than six months.
+(1)

-Further, the effectiveness of walking on bones in other parts of the body is mixed.
+The effectiveness of walking on bones in other parts of the body is mixed.

 The study, mentioned above, states that walking “has no significant effects on BMD (bone mineral density) at the lumbar spine and at the radius [forearm] in perimenopausal and postmenopausal women.”
-(1) A meta-analysis published in 2008 also concluded that walking does not provide enough stimulus for the spine or upper body.
-(2)
+(1)

 Other studies show an improvement in bone density in the calcaneus or heel bone (3) and the lumbar spine (4).

-Having spent time reviewing the research, my conclusion is that we can confidently state that walking does improve bone density in the hip and femoral area while its effects in other areas, including the spine, might be limited.
+These studies indicate that walking does improve bone density in the hip and femoral area while its effects in other areas, including the spine, might be limited.

+With that behind us, how you walk matters when it comes to bone health.
 Since walking is generally accessible to most people, it would be good if the mere act of walking improved bone health and increased bone density.
 It turns out that to build bone while walking, you need to follow certain guidelines.

-Let’s explore these in more detail.
+Let’s explore these in more detail in the next section.

 A Brisk Walking Pace for Osteoporosis